Treaty of Fontainebleau (1814): British opposition

 The British position was that the French nation was in a state of rebellion and that Napoleon was a usurper.
 Castlereagh explained that he would not sign on behalf of the king of the United Kingdom because to do so would recognise the legitimacy of Napoleon as emperor of the French and that to exile him to an island over which he had sovereignty, only a short distance from France and Italy, both of which had strong Jacobin factions, could easily lead to further conflict.

 Theft of document

 In 2005, two Americans, former history professor John William Rooney (then aged 74) and Marshall Lawrence Pierce (then aged 44), were charged by a French court for stealing a copy of the Treaty of Fontainebleau from the French National Archives between 1974 and 1988.
 The theft came to light in 1996, when a curator of the French National Archives discovered that Pierce had put the document up for sale at Sotheby's.
 Rooney and Pierce pleaded guilty in the United States and were fined ($1,000 for Rooney and $10,000 for Pierce).
 However, they were not extradited to France to stand trial there.
-The copy of the treaty and a number of other documents (including letters from King Louis XVIII of France) that were checked out from the French National Archives by Rooney and Pierce were returned to France by the United States in 2002.
+The copy of the treaty and a number of other documents (including letters from King Louis XVIII) that were checked out from the French National Archives by Rooney and Pierce were returned to France by the United States in 2002.